Valery Devyatyorov: Arrest, trial and execution

 On 10 April, just a day prior to him leaving the city, Devyatyorov attacked another young woman, Tatyana Vasilenko, but she resisted him fiercely and kicked him hard in the groin.
 He quickly recovered and attacked her in a rage, chasing after the victim.
 At that moment, three police cadets (Vasily Glushchenko, Vladimir Stepanov and Alexey Ivanov) who were passing by noticed this and immediately subdued him.

-While wainting for backup to arrive, the cadets tied Devyatyorov to a nearby wooden fence using rope (at the time, now all law enforcement officers had handcuffs).
+While wainting for backup to arrive, the cadets tied Devyatyorov to a nearby wooden fence using rope (at the time, not all law enforcement officers had handcuffs).
 However, Devyatyorov broke free and began running down the street with the fence tied to his hands, eluding his pursuers and by jumping in some nearby bushes.
-However, he soon stumbled upon a bigger group of cadets, whom he tried to lie to, claiming that he had become rowdy while drunk and that his neighbors tied him up.
+However, he soon stumbled upon a bigger group of cadets, to whom he tried to lie, claiming that he had become rowdy while drunk and that his neighbors tied him up.
 Not long after, the initial group of cadets found them and explained what actually happened, after which they kept watch of him until the police car arrived approximately five hours later.

 During the subsequent investigation, Devyatyorov agreed to cooperate and confessed to numerous attacks against women, including the three murders.
-He himself claimed that he had raped approximately a 100 young women and girls, which investigators considered highly possible, as there were many cases in which victims refused to go to the police out of fear they would be ostracized for being raped.
-In total, investigators conclusively linked at least 33 rapes to Devyatyorov – in 12 of these cases, including his first murder, the victims were minors.
+He himself claimed that he had raped approximately 100 young women and girls, which investigators considered highly possible as there were many cases in which victims refused to go to the police out of fear they would be ostracized for being raped.
+In total, investigators conclusively linked at least 33 rapes to Devyatyorov—in 12 of these cases, including his first murder, the victims were minors.

 Devyatyorov was later charged with multiple counts of rape and murder, with his trial lasting from July to August 1968.
 The trial was attended by journalists and the courtroom was packed with people.
 Throughout the proceedings, Devyatyorov remained calm and showed emotion, seemingly resigned with to the fact that he was going to be sentenced to death.
-Journalists noted that he was surprisingly well-groomed as well, as he often wore different classy suits at the proceedings – at his request, his relatives had sent his entire wardrobe to the detention center.
+Journalists noted that he was surprisingly well-groomed as well, as he often wore different classy suits at the proceedings—at his request, his relatives had sent his entire wardrobe to the detention center.

 In an attempt to portray her son as innocent, Devyatyorov's mother provided the court with all of his awards, certificates, and positive character references from multiple people.
 This had no effect, however, and on 29 August 1968, the Supreme Court of the Kazakh SSR sentenced Devyatyorov to death.
 Since he did not appeal the verdict, Devyatyorov was executed ten days later at the SIZO-1 detention center via a single gunshot wound to the back of the head.